Improving the Estimation of Lifetime Effects in A/B Testing via Treatment Locality: Variance Reduction: Information Sharing between Test Arms

 To assess whether information sharing can effectively reduce the variance, we first derive the central limit theorem with the information sharing.
-The full proof is delayed to Appendix~\ref{app: CLT_IS}. \begin{theorem}[Asymptotic Normality of Information Sharing] Assuming the Markov chain induced by the experiment policy $\pi^{1/2}$ is uniformly ergodic, with SST, it holds that as $T\to\infty$,
+The full proof is delayed to Appendix~\ref{app: CLT_IS}. \begin{theorem}[Asymptotic Normality of Information Sharing] Assuming the Markov chain induced by the experiment policy $\pi^{1/2}$ is uniformly ergodic, with SST, it holds that $\sqrt{T}\pa{\widehat \vDelta^\IS - \vDelta}\xrightarrow{d}\gN(\vzero, \Sigma_{\mathrm{IS}})$ as $T\to\infty$.
+The detailed form of $\Sigma_{\mathrm{IS}}$ is provided in Appendix~\ref{app: CLT_IS}.
+Specifically, for the crucial state $s^1$, it holds that as $T\to\infty$,